vp5h/ChatApp-client/README.md

 # ChatApp

-A chat App which involves
+A chat App where users can do Real time Chats.

-one to one messages, Group Chats, Group creation among all the users, Live Chats with Sockets, History using DB and Backend
+## Features

+Realtime Communication

+One on One and Group Converstions

+User Can Create New Groups

+Search

+Live Status of the other User

+Chat History

+Sigin With Google

++ Responsive UI

 ## Tech